Plenty, Victoria: Main features and attractions

 The Plenty River makes up the border between Mill Park and Plenty.
 "Blue Lake" is located in Yellow Gum Recreation Area named for the beautiful colours of the water owing to the mineral contents.
 Yellow Gum Recreation Area is located in the Plenty Gorge Parklands and offers many natural and cultural experiences.
 A bushfire in Plenty Gorge Park occurred on 30 December 2019 and burnt approximately 65 hectares, the affected areas have now reopened.
 The area know known as Plenty Gorge Park has been seasonally visited by the Wurundjeri people for tens of thousands of years.

-The Plenty Views Golf Park is also located on Yan Yean Rd.
+The Plenty Views Golf Park is located on Yan Yean Rd.

 Plenty Fire Station, a general store, and Plenty Hall are also within Plenty's boundaries.

+Diamond Valley Library, Greensborough is the nearest public library operated by Yarra Plenty Regional Library.

 Transport

 The main arterial running through Plenty is Yan Yean Road.
 Increased pressure is being placed on this road as it is used primarily by commuters travelling between the City and new estates in Doreen and surrounds, including Laurimar.
 Severe congestion is experienced during peak hours and it is often difficult to enter Plenty from Memorial Drive and River Avenue heading towards the City (traditional access routes).
-Throughout 2018 and 2019, Yan Yean Road was upgraded from a single lane rural road into a two lane divided Arterial Road, with traffic lights installed at Memorial Drive, River Avenue and Browns Lane.
-This has greatly improved access for local residents of Plenty and improving congestion on Yan Yean Road.
+Throughout 2018 and 2019, Yan Yean Road was upgraded from a single-lane rural road into a two-lane divided Arterial Road, with traffic lights installed at Memorial Drive, River Avenue, and Browns Lane.
+This has greatly improved access for local residents of Plenty and improved congestion on Yan Yean Road.

 Three metropolitan bus routes run along Yan Yean Rd.
-Since October 2010 SmartBus route 901 links Plenty with Melbourne Airport (T4), Broadmeadows, Epping, South Morang (Plenty Valley), Greensborough, Ringwood and Frankston.
+Since October 2010, SmartBus route 901 links Plenty with Melbourne Airport (T4), Broadmeadows, Epping, South Morang (Plenty Valley), Greensborough, Ringwood, and Frankston.
 It runs via Yan Yean Road, stopping at the Plenty Store/Plenty Fire Station every 15 minutes, much increasing the public transport connections in this area.

 The nearest train stations are Diamond Creek or Greensborough, on the Hurstbridge line, and South Morang, on the Mernda line.

 Sport

+Plenty War Memorial Park is home to the Diamond Creek Women's Football Club at 21 Memorial Drive.
+DCWFC is a female-only Australia Rules club, with players ranging from 7 to 70 years old.

-Plenty War Memorial Park is the main sports ground in Plenty.
-It is home to the Plenty Cricket Club, who play in the Diamond Valley Cricket Association.
-Plenty Park is also used for Australian Rules Football during winter by the Diamond Creek Women's Football Club as their training and playing venue.
+It is also home to Greensborough Hockey Club.
+The Plenty Cricket Club play in the Diamond Valley Cricket Association.
 Plenty Tennis Club play their home games at the Tennis courts at Plenty Park.
-Greensborough Hockey Club play their home games, senior and junior, at the Hockey Field at Plenty Park.
 Plenty Knights Basketball Club, who play in the Diamond Valley Basketball Association domestic competition, are based in Plenty.